Blu Mar Ten

-Blu Mar Ten is a music production outfit based in London, and is made up of Chris Marigold and Michael Tognarelli.
+Blu Mar Ten is a music production group based in London, and is made up of Chris Marigold and Michael Tognarelli.

 History

 Blu Mar Ten's first track to be released was "The Fountain" / "Lunar" in 1996 on Way Out Records.
 The track appeared on compilations and was named by Fabio as his 'tune of the year'.
 This was followed by the Blu Mar Ten remix of Erykah Badu's first single "On & On" for MCA Records, which reached the top 10 music chart.
 Following these releases Blu Mar Ten were offered a long-term deal by LTJ Bukem's Good Looking Records.
 This partnership saw releases on the label including features on the Logical Progression, Earth and Progression Sessions LPs and tracks on Good Looking's partner labels.
 A dedicated artist EP and Blu Mar Ten artist compilation LP were also released by Good Looking.

 In early 2001 Blu Mar Ten and Good Looking Records parted company.
 Following this Blu Mar Ten has produced breaks for Rennie Pilgrem's label TCR and Danny Macmillan's In-flight label, 2-step garage for Lime, tech-house for Guidance Recordings and left-field downbeat for the Big Chill, Exceptional Records and Naked Music.
 They have also taken on remix duties for Erykah Badu again, Terry Lee Brown Junior, Joey Negro, The Ananda Project and Annie Lennox.

 Blu Mar Ten tracks have been played by DJs Tom "The Jedi" Middleton, Chris Coco & Rob da Bank, Felix da Housecat, Bobby Friction, Ben Watt, Carl Cox, Lee Burridge, Erol Alkan, Howie B and Mary Anne Hobbs.

 September 2003 saw the release of the first Blu Mar Ten album following their split with Good Looking Records, The Six Million Names of God, on Exceptional Records.
 The LP represented work from 1997 through to 2003 and focused on the downbeat side of the duo than the dance floor material for which they were initially recognised.
 The album featured collaborations with Blame (720 Recordings / Charged), Nor Elle (Plastic City) and Fink (Ninja Tune).